MicrosoftDocs/windows-powershell-docs/docset/windows/vamt/find-vamtmanagedmachine.md

 PS C:\>Find-VamtManagedMachine -QueryType ActiveDirectory -QueryValue "DomainName" -MachineFilter "labcomp*"
 ```

-This command searches in the specified Active Directory domain.
+This command searches the specified Active Directory domain.
 The search results are restricted to the computers that have LabComp in their name.

 ### Example 3: Search a workgroup